Do Personal Income Taxes Affect Corporate Tax-motivated Profit Shifting?

 Abstract

-This paper examines the role of personal income taxes in multinationals’ corporate tax–induced profit shifting.
-As required by corporate tax rules in most countries, firms need economic substance in low–corporate tax countries to justify profit shifting to these countries.
-Because higher personal income taxes increase the cost of labor and thus the cost of providing economic substance, we argue that personal income taxes can mute corporate tax–induced profit shifting.
-Using data on personal and corporate income taxes from 26 European countries, we find that personal income taxes substantially mute profit shifting to low–corporate tax countries.
-This effect is stronger if the parent country has strict economic substance requirements to curb tax avoidance.
-Our results show important interactions between personal and corporate income taxes that shape multinationals’ profit-shifting decisions.
+This paper examines the role of personal income taxes on multinationals’ corporate tax-induced profit shifting.
+As mandated in most OECD countries, firms need economic substance in low corporate-tax countries to justify profit shifting to these countries.
+Because high personal income taxes raise labor costs and thus the cost of providing economic substance, we predict that personal income taxes mute profit shifting.
+Using data from 26 European countries, we find that personal income taxes substantially reduce profit shifting to low corporate-tax jurisdictions, particularly when parent countries impose strict substance requirements.
+We also find that firms use employees to justify economic substance and that the effect of the personal income tax is related to its incidence falling partly on firms.
+Our results show important interactions between personal and corporate income taxes that reduce multinationals’ profit-shifting activities when substance requirements are implemented as in the European Union or many OECD countries.

 Keywords: Personal income taxes, profit shifting, corporate income taxes, anti-tax avoidance rules